 Prostatitis, nephritis, myocarditis, hepatitis, mastitis, polyarthritis, deafness, and lacrimal gland involvement occur extremely rarely.
 Inflammation of the thyroid and thymus glands may cause edema and swelling over the sternum, but sternal swelling more often results from submandibular gland involvement with obstruction of lymphatic drainage.

-Causes of Parotid and Other Salivary Gland Enlargement
+Non-Mumps Causes of Parotid and Other Salivary Gland Enlargement

-Laboratory diagnosis is necessary if disease is
+Laboratory diagnosis of mumps is necessary if disease is

-Testing is also recommended for all patients with parotitis lasting ≥ 2 days without an identified cause.
+Mumps testing is also recommended for all patients with parotitis lasting ≥ 2 days without an identified cause.
 RT-PCR is the preferred method of diagnosis; however, serologic testing of acute and convalescent sera by complement fixation or enzyme-linked immunosorbent assays (ELISA) and viral culture of the throat, CSF, and occasionally the urine can be done.
 In previously immunized populations, IgM testing may be falsely negative; therefore, RT-PCR assays should be done on samples of saliva or throat washings as early in the course of the disease as possible.

 Other laboratory tests are generally unnecessary.
 In undifferentiated aseptic meningitis, an elevated serum amylase level can be a helpful clue in the diagnosis of mumps despite the absence of parotitis.
-WBC count is nonspecific; it may be normal but usually shows slight leukopenia and neutropenia.
+White blood cell count is nonspecific; it may be normal but usually shows slight leukopenia and neutropenia.
 In meningitis, CSF glucose is usually normal but is occasionally between 20 and 40 mg/dL (1.1 and 2.2 mmol/L), as in bacterial meningitis.
 CSF protein is only mildly elevated.

 Treatment of mumps and its complications is supportive.
 The patient is isolated until glandular swelling subsides.
 A soft diet reduces pain caused by chewing.
 Acidic substances (eg, citrus fruit juices) that cause discomfort should be avoided.